alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 ###Within the EU

-If you’re exporting wood  you’ll need to [register with the Forestry Commission](http://www.forestry.gov.uk/forestry/infd-9nrkps#apply) and you might also need to apply for a plant certificate.
+If you’re exporting wood  you’ll need to [register with the Forestry Commission](http://www.forestry.gov.uk/forestry/infd-9nrkps#apply) and you might also need to apply for permission to make plant passports.

-[Check the list](http://www.forestry.gov.uk/forestry/INFD-9P2M34) of timber and wood that need a plant certificate.
-If you need one, follow the instructions for [making a plant certificate](http://www.forestry.gov.uk/forestry/infd-9nrkps#2 Issuing plant passports).
+[Check the list](http://www.forestry.gov.uk/forestry/INFD-9P2M34) of timber and wood that need a plant passoirt.
+If you need one, apply for permission and follow the instructions for [making a plant passport](http://www.forestry.gov.uk/forestry/infd-9nrkps#2 Issuing plant passports).

 ###Outside the EU